Rafting a Wild and Scenic River — How it Saves a Piece of Nature

 When we ride the waves of a Wild and Scenic River, we can see firsthand where our water comes from.
 We whoop in the frigidity of an exciting spring swell and bask in the warmth of the last trickles left in late autumn.
-Rivers bring our attention to the mountains where they breed, to the banks where all things drink, and into an innate sense of wonder for how Earth keeps life living.
+Rivers call our attention to snowcapped peaks, to the banks where its residents drink, and back to our civilizations where the water is often taken for granted.

 Time spent with any river in nature can make hearts tender.
-Taking away those soul-stirring places is the perfect way to break the heart completely.
+And taking away those soul-stirring places is the perfect way to break the heart completely.

 The WSRA requires the Federal government to create and implement management plans to ensure a river’s promised preservation.
 But the follow-through of various agencies who handle WSRs is a bit like babysitting the boss.

 Eight rivers in Southern California were still without management plans 8 years after their designations in 2009.
 The Center for Biological Diversity, a charitable organization, filed a lawsuit against the Bureau of Land Management and Forest Service in 2018 for neglecting to produce management plans 3 years after the deadline.
 They successfully settled with the agencies who are now required to produce management plans by 2024.